Feature #156

 So I think one container with proxy+vrspace and another one with openvidu as it is may be the optimal solution.
 But that requires two FQDNs and valid certificates for both.

-Updated by Benjamin LIPERE over 1 year ago
+Updated by Benjamin LIPERE about 2 years ago

 Hello Nate Lager.